pymupdf/PyMuPDF/docs/pymupdf4llm/api.rst

                 "bbox": [x0, y0, x1, y1],  # boundary box coordinates
                 "pos": (start, stop),      # 0-based integers: bbox_text = chunk["text"][start:stop]
             }

+          See: :ref:`box classes <pymupdf4llm-api-boxclasses>`

 .. method:: to_json(doc: pymupdf.Document | str, *, **kwargs) -> str

-    Parses the document and the specified pages and converts the result into a |JSON|-formatted string.
+    Parses the document and the specified pages and converts the result into a `JSON formatted string <https://docs.pdf4llm.com/python/reference/JSON-schema>`_.

     :arg Document,str doc: the file, to be specified either as a file path string, or as a |PyMuPDF| :class:`Document` (created via `pymupdf.open`).
 In order to use `pathlib.Path` specifications, Python file-like objects, documents in memory etc. you **must** use a |PyMuPDF| :class:`Document`.